geonetwork/core-geonetwork/docs/manual/docs/user-guide/harvesting/harvesting-webdav.md

 -   **Configure response processing for webdav**
     -   *Action on UUID collision*: When a harvester finds the same uuid on a record collected by another method (another harvester, importer, dashboard editor,...), should this record be skipped (default), overriden or generate a new UUID?
     -   *XSL filter name to apply*: (Optional) The XSL filter is applied to each metadata record.
+The filter is a process which depends on the schema (see the `process` folder of the schemas).

+        It could be composed of parameter which will be sent to XSL transformation using the following syntax: `anonymizer?protocol=MYLOCALNETWORK:FILEPATH&email=gis@organisation.org&thesaurus=MYORGONLYTHEASURUS`

     -   *Validate records before import*: If checked, the metadata will be validated after retrieval.
 If the validation does not pass, the metadata will be skipped.
     -   *Category*: (Optional) A GeoNetwork category to assign to each metadata record.

 -   **Privileges** - Assign privileges to harvested metadata.

-!!!
-Notes

-    -   The same metadata could be harvested several times by different instances of the WebDAV harvester.
-This is not good practise because copies of the same metadata record will have a different UUID.